buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Skipped/Ignored Egress Request](diagrams/04_translator_egress_skip.puml){#fig:04_translator_egress_skip}

 {@fig:04_translator_egress_skip} shows the sequence if the request is "skipped".
 In this case, skipped means that no headers are consumed nor added.
 The request is just passed to the destination without any interference.
 This happens if, in the case of Basic Auth, no `HTTP Authorize` header is added to the request or if another authentication scheme is used (OIDC for example).
+The possibility to skip a request enables front-facing applications to still receive normal requests that do not contain any authentication information.
+As an example, this can happen when an application periodically calls some service that does not need any credentials.
+The neutral request must not be rejected or forbidden by that fact.

 ![Unauthorized Egress Request](diagrams/04_translator_egress_no_id.puml){#fig:04_translator_egress_no_id}